Best All-in-One Digital Security Suites for Everyday Protection in 2025

 The technical bits: The platform employs AES-256 encryption, maintains SOC 2 Type II compliance, and underwent third-party security auditing.
 Real-time monitoring covers all three credit bureaus, dark web databases, and court records.
 The 14-day trial requires no payment information.

-Norton 360 – Best for Personal Use
+Norton 360 – Best Internet Security Suite for Personal Use

-Why I think it excels for individuals: Norton 360 Deluxe provides comprehensive device protection without the complexity of identity monitoring features.
+Why I think it Norton 360 excels for individuals: Norton 360 Deluxe provides comprehensive device protection without the complexity of identity monitoring features.
 The solution blocked 100% of malware samples during testing while maintaining minimal system impact (2% CPU usage average).
 At $49.99 for the first year covering five devices, it represents exceptional value for users prioritizing device security.

 What I liked: